AshwinSundar/ashwinsundar/drafts/web-dev-isnt-doomed.md

 NPM modules continue to spread across the entire observable universe, infecting every single code-base with pointless code (examples from left-pad, isArray, and isArray consensus) and constantly out-of-date dependencies.
 For the uninitiated - left-pad is an NPM dependency, or snippet of code, that was re-used across thousands of very large, very corporate projects.
 Projects they should have known better and practiced appropriate risk management in their applications.
 After a disagreement rooted in the ownership of open-source code, the author rightfully removed left-pad from the NPM ecosystem, causing thousands (how many dependencies were there on the day it was removed?) of applications to either cease working immediately, or be in imminent danger of doing so.
 In other words, 11 lines of code broke the internet for a few hours in 2016.
 To NPM’s credit, changes have been made since then, such as restricting unpublishing of publicly-available code.
 However, the root cause - excessive trust in SOUP - or Software of Unknown Provenance, remains (good opportunity for a joke or some funny pictures).

-Here is an example of very simple code that even the newest programmer should be able to write themselves - determining if something is an array. (https://www.npmjs.com/package/isarray).
+Here is an example of a basic programming task - determining if something is an array. (https://www.npmjs.com/package/isarray).
 This function is a grand total of 2 lines of code, and really can be written in one line if condensed a bit more:
 ```
 var toString = {}.toString;
 module.exports = Array.isArray || function (arr) { return toString.call(arr) === '[object Array]'; };
 ```

 On the week I created this presentation, this module had been downloaded over 70 million times, in use across a wide variety of production and non-production projects.
 The size of the module on GitHub, a public code repository, is 3.43 kB.
-For reference, when I write these two lines of code and save them to a standalone file, it’s 129 bytes.
+For reference, the above text takes up 129 bytes.
 That’s a reduction in file size of 96%.
-Granted, the module includes other things such as README.md file that explains how to use the function and some tests to make sure the code works, but for a function so miniscule this amounts to quite a bit of unnecessary overhead.
+The module does include other things such as README.md file and tests to make sure the code works.
+Is this all needed for a function so small?

 [next slide of isArray consensus and its contents]
 And yeah - isArray consensus (fill in actual name) works by asking 5 different dependencies whether your input is an array, and picks the mode of the answers.
 It's like cheating off your neighbor and crowd-sourcing your math homework. isArray consensus was created as a joke, but it illustrates a real problem in web development - over-reliance on pointless dependencies.

 This is just one example of a trend ubiquitous across web-programming.
 Some may know it as DRY - Don't Repeat Yourself (screenshot of first few paragraphs of wiki).
 In theory, that means minimizing code redundancy so that you can focus on solving unique problems.
 In practice, we end up with modules like the ones I showed previously.